microsoft/EntraSuite-Training/website/docs/Scenarios/Scenario2.md

-# Microsoft Entra Suite Scenario 2
+---
+sidebar_position: 5
+title: Modernize remote access
+---

-## Modernize remote access (Secure and governed access to all applications and resources)
+# Modernize remote access

+> Secure and governed access to all applications and resources

 ## Introduction